csci-1301/csci-1301.github.io/labs/Random/readme.md

 In this example, the first array contains "0 5 3 1 3 9 9 1" and the second contains "8 3 3 2 1 0 0 5".

-# "Higher or Lower" Game

-Write a program that:

-#.
-Starts by having computer choose a random number between 0 and 100.
-Store that number at a variable.
-#.
-Asks the user to enter a numerical value between 0 and 100 and stores the user's answer in a variable.
-#.
-Add an if statement that displays on the screen `"You guessed correctly"` if the number entered by the user matches the number selected by computer.
-#.
-Add an if statement that displays on the screen `"Too high!"` if the number entered by the user is strictly greater than the number selected by computer.
-#.
-Add an if statement that displays on the screen `"Too low!"` if the number entered by the user is strictly smaller than the number selected by computer.
-#.
-Add an if statement that displays on the screen `"You found a multiple !"` if the number entered by the user is a multiple of the number selected by computer,
-   but different from it.
-#.
-When user enters a number that does not match computers selection, the user should be able to enter another number.
-This continues until user guesses correctly.
-#.
-Keep count of how many guesses it takes for the user to arrive to the correct answer.
-After user guesses correctly, display that count, for example:

-    ```text
-    You guessed correctly.
-    That was 7 guesses!
-    ```

-You can adjust your program so that e.g. if the user enters a number that is at the same time higher and a multiple of computer's number, only one message is displayed.

 # Pushing Further (Optional)

 ## Cryptographically secure random numbers